MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-cs.md

 ## Prerequisites

-- Install the Quantum Development Kit [for use with Q# projects](xref:microsoft.quantum.install.standalone).
+- Install the [Quantum Development Kit](xref:microsoft.quantum.install) for your environment.

 ## Creating a Q# library and a .NET host